clutchwave/mikeroberto-blog/src/data/post/2006/im-gonna-miss-you-austin.md

 Well folks, keep in touch, and stay weird!
 -berto

+<div id="a-few-more-things"></div>

 **A Few More Things...**
 Earlier, I wrote about what I'll miss about Austin.
 I forgot two so VERY important things that I have to add a new entry:

 - Skirts with cowboy boots.
 It's awesome, I hope this catches on everywhere.
 Enough said.
-**Y'ALL**.
+- **Y'ALL**.
 I must say, I have fallen in love with the use of y'all.
 It's so much more fun and easy to say than "you guys" .  :"You guys" is awkward and lame, but Y'all has so many good uses:

 "How're y'all doin?"

 "It was nice coming to y'alls house"

 And so on.
-So I plan on bringing y'all with me from Texas, even if people thing I'm a moron when I say it in the city.- The *hard-working* attitudes of Texans (and Ohioans, for that matter).
+So I plan on bringing y'all with me from Texas, even if people thing I'm a moron when I say it in the city.
+- The *hard-working* attitudes of Texans (and Ohioans, for that matter).
 More on this later.

 ---

-## Archived Comments (5)
+## Archived Comments

 <div class="archived-comments">
 <div class="comment">